spparks/spparks/examples/potts_weld_jom/README.rst

    write_site_init.sh

-Edit *in.steady_weld* and comment out the
-`set`_ command and uncomment out the `read_sites`_ command; then run the potts/weld app:
+Then run the weld model using the in.weldRead input file *in.weldRead*, which uses the `read_sites`_ command rather than the `set`_ command to initialize an equiaxed grain microstructure:

 .. code-block:: bash

-   mpiexec -np 16 spk_flamer.gnu < in.steady_weld
+   mpiexec -np 16 spk_mac_mpi < in.weldRead

-Use a tool to view the images: top.*.jpg; note the differences in microstructures -- especially in the heat affected zone.